M0hamedMamd0uh/E-commerce-App/README.md

-Main Features:
+🚀 Main Features
-1. Authentication 🔐
+🔐 Authentication
-User registration and login with email and password.
+User registration and login using email and password.

-Option to reset forgotten passwords.
+Password reset functionality.

-Access control to protect sensitive areas for authenticated users only.
+Protected routes and data access for authenticated users only.

-2. Cart / Wishlist 🛒❤️
+🛒 Cart & ❤️ Wishlist
-Add and remove products from the shopping cart.
+Add or remove products from the shopping cart.

-Save favorite products in a wishlist for later.
+Save favorite items to the wishlist for future purchases.

-Display total items and prices in the cart.
+View total items and prices in the cart.

-Adjust product quantities directly within the cart.
+Modify product quantities inside the cart.

-3. Core Pages 🧭
+📱 Core Pages & Sections
-Home 🏠: Showcases featured products, special offers, and latest arrivals.
+Home 🏠: Show featured products, latest deals, and new arrivals.

-Product 📦: Detailed product pages with images, ratings, full descriptions, and options to add to cart or wishlist.
+Product 📦: Detailed product info with images, ratings, and options to add to cart or wishlist.

-Settings ⚙️: Manage user information, preferences, and notification settings.
+Settings ⚙️: User profile settings and preferences.

 Brands 🏷️: Browse products by brand.

-Categories 📂: Filter products by category for easier navigation.
+Categories 📂: Filter and browse products by category.

-Profile 👤: View and update user profile information and order history.
+Profile 👤: View and update user info and order history.

 Orders 📋: Track current and past orders status.

-Payment 💳💵:

-Cash on delivery option 💵.

-Online payment gateway integration for smooth checkout 💳.
+Payment 💳💵: Pay by cash on delivery or via online payment gateways.